Depkstha/mood-tracker/README.md

 3. Open `index.html` in your web browser to view the project.

-## Usage
+## Preview

-- The tracker displays you mood log using different emoji and label.
-- Users can interact with the calendar by clicking on event on calendar.

-## This is what it looks like
+This is what it looks like
 ![Tracker Screenshot](assets/screenshots/01.jpeg)
 ![Tracker Screenshot](assets/screenshots/02.jpeg)
 ![Tracker Screenshot](assets/screenshots/03.jpeg)
 ![Tracker Screenshot](assets/screenshots/04.jpeg)
 ![Tracker Screenshot](assets/screenshots/05.jpeg)

-## Note
+## Acknowledgement
-This project is part of the fulfillment of an assignment provided by Cohort on Masterji.
-Thank you Hitesh sir, Piyush sir, TA's and entire team for running such wonderful cohort successfully.
-I am very happy that I can be part of it.
-Love and support from Nepal.
+This project is part of an assignment provided by Cohort on Masterji.
+A special thanks to Hitesh Sir, Piyush Sir, TAs, and the entire team for running such a wonderful cohort successfully.
+I am honored to be a part of it.
+Love and support from Nepal!